charlesreid1-docker/pod-charlesreid1/docs/Service_nginx.md

 ### HTTP Config Files

-The HTTP config files do the following:
+The HTTP config files are listed below:

-* Requests for port 80 (for a domain or subdomain) are always redirected to port 443 for the same domain/subdomain

-**FILES LIST:**

 * `http.com.charlesreid1.conf`
 * `http.red.charlesreid1.conf`
 * `http.blue.charlesreid1.conf`

+The HTTP config files do the following:

+* Requests for port 80 (for a domain or subdomain) are always redirected to port 443 for the same domain/subdomain

 ### HTTPS Config Files

+The HTTPS config files are listed below:

+* `https.com.charlesreid1.conf`
+* `https.red.charlesreid1.conf`
+* `https.blue.charlesreid1.conf`

 The HTTPS config files (without "subdomain" in their name) do the following: